 A muscle spasm may typically occur suddenly and will result in pain as the muscle contracts.
 Following the initial spasm, the individual may feel the need to stretch the muscle.
-However, the pain is often short-lived.
+However, pain is often short-lived.
 In some cases, a bulge may be felt in the area of the muscle when the spasm occurs.
-If any injury is the cause of muscle spasm and it’s left untreated, muscle spasms can turn into muscle knots, which results to long lasting pain and tightness.
+If any injury is the cause of muscle spasm and it’s left untreated, muscle spasms can turn into muscle knots, which results in long-lasting pain and tightness.

 A physical exam will be conducted by a medical professional after taking your complete medical history.
 The doctor or professional physiotherapist may ask about the symptoms, how often they occur, how long they last, and will try to determine what activities precede the spasms.
-The doctor or physiotherapist will look into underlying causes of the spasms.
-Blood test, thyroid function tests and electromyography may be required to determine underlying conditions.
+The doctor or physiotherapist will look into the underlying causes of the spasms.
+Blood tests, thyroid function tests, and electromyography may be required to determine underlying conditions.